 Here’s how Tim Blake tells the story:

-The crowd was small, with very few even willing to be in the house with their faces seen, much less come forward for their prizes.
-Still, it was a wild night, everyone had a ball, and other than the inevitable undercover agents, it was pleasantly uneventful.
+2003 – With no press, just some last minute posters, word of mouth, and 23 entries into the ganja contest, the first Emerald Cup was born.
+The crowd was small, with very few even willing to be in the venue with their faces seen, much less come forward for their prizes.
+Still, it was a wild night and everyone had a ball.
+Other than the inevitable undercover agents, it was pleasantly uneventful.

-The next year we took the event more out front, putting up more posters, talking to more people, pushing the envelope.
-Slowly we crept into the light.
-Forty-three entries were put up, and the bud was overall much better then the year before, because then growers had begun growing their plants in the full sun.
+The next year we took the event more out front putting up more posters, talking to more people, pushing the envelope.
+Slowly, we crept into the light.
+43 entries were put up, and the bud was overall much better than the year before; because then, growers had begun growing their plants in the full sun.